robertostling/colorfool/README.md

 | ? | ?BRANCH | b --      | word at IP+1 -> IP if TOS is zero

 ## Kernel definitions

+This is a summary of the words defined in the code block, several of them are described in more detail above.

 | Op  | Forth | Arguments | Description
 | --- | ----- | --------- | ----------